Who doesn't want to be more productive?

 If you're curious as to how you could be all these things, then the latest bestseller from Pulitzer Prize winner and New York Times reporter Charles Duhigg, Smarter, Faster, Better, is for you.

-In his latest book, Duhigg distils several themes critical to being more productive such as motivation, focus, goal-setting, decision making, absorbing data, and managing others.
+In his latest book, Duhigg distills several themes critical to being more productive such as motivation, focus, goal-setting, decision-making, absorbing data, and managing others.
 Taken from his own experience with completing this book, he provides engaging stories and case studies on how productivity works and how we can apply those same principles to our mental processes and daily actions to be our most productive selves.